beginning of content

 What happens if I have too little serotonin?

-While recreational drugs can increase serotonin in the short term, over time they can reduce the levels of naturally occurring serotonin — this can lead to depression.
+Many recreational drugs can increase serotonin in the short term.
+But over time, they can reduce the levels of naturally occurring serotonin — this can lead to depression.

 What happens if I have too much serotonin?

-Having too much serotonin is usually due to medicines or drugs that increase the amount of serotonin in your body.
-The symptoms of having too much serotonin is known as serotonin poisoning or 'serotonin syndrome', and it can be life threatening.
+Having too much serotonin usually happens because you are taking medicines or drugs that increase the amount of serotonin in your body.
+Having too much serotonin is known as 'serotonin toxicity' or 'serotonin syndrome'.
+Severe serotonin toxicity can be life-threatening.

 Serotonin syndrome can affect your brain, causing: